pyblish/pyblish-qml/README.md

 **Pros**

 - Asynchronous operation - use the GUI during intense processing
-- Faster startup time - it's running before you are
 - Smoother visuals - animations galore
 - Inspect individual items - tens of instances, hundreds of plug-ins? no problem
 - Filter terminal via keyword search - thousands of log entries? no problem